Home > Writing > Music Theory > Transposing Instruments

 Transposing Instruments

 Transposing instruments are so called because they are notated differently from how they actually sound.
-On a piano or violin, what you see is what you get; i.e. when it says C, you play C, and C is what comes out of the instrument.
-Non-transposing instruments are said to be "in C".
+The piano and violin are examples of non-transposing instruments.
+On these instruments, what you see is what you get; i.e. when it says C in the sheet music, you play a C, and the actual sound is a C. Non-transposing instruments are said to be "in C", since C is the first letter of the musical alphabet.

 The Guitar in Staff Notation